hasura/ndc-spec/rfcs/0023-filtering-over-nested-array-of-scalars.md

 ```

 #### Issues
-This approach doesn't allow use of logical operators beyond the new `ArrayComparison::ExistsInNestedArray` boundary.
+This approach doesn't allow use of logical operators beyond the new `ArrayComparison` boundary.
 So, for example, if the following data existed:

 ```
 [